Drugs that reduce the acidity of stomach acid Drugs that reduce the acidity of stomach acid Drugs that reduce the acidity of stomach acid

 Experiment

-Click the play button to watch the video and see how it actually works!
+Click the play button on the video to see how it actually works!

-Drugs are used to cure illnesses and injuries.
+Drugs are used to cure diseases and injuries.
 If not used correctly, they can be harmful to the body, so don't imitate the experiments.

 Results of the experiment!